isiahmeadows/mithril.js/design/legacy-features.md

 # Legacy features

-There's a variety of v1-v2 features that will be considered legacy.
+There's a variety of v1/v2 features that will be considered legacy.
 I will continue to support some of them, purely for the purpose of legacy support, but they won't all be in the same place they once were.

-## Mithril streams
+## Mithril v1/v2 streams

 This will be maintained and exposed under `mithril-stream`, evolved separately from Mithril itself.
-It's not going to be deprecated or removed as there is a use case for a small streams library, but cells offer a lot more functionality out of the box and are just all around easier to define, easier to use.
-They're smaller when compressed, too, so that's even more reason to switch to cells.
-It's also why I include cells in core and not streams.
+It's deprecated in favor of the new streams, as they offer more functionality with less overhead and they are just all around easier to define, easier to use.
+They're smaller when compressed, too, so that's even more reason to switch to the new streams.
+It's also why I include the new streams in core and not the old streams.

-The API will generally remain the same and it will still remain within the main Mithril repo, but it will be versioned and released independently.
+The API will generally remain the same and it will still remain within the main Mithril repo, but it is still deprecated.

 ## ospec